Vixzyeee/Infrastructure_Docs/Python/python-reference/keywords/conditionals.md

 # Conditional and Decision Making Keywords

 ## What is this?
-Conditional keywords are used to make decisions in Python.
+Conditional keywords are used to make decisions in Python.<br>
 They control which block of code is executed based on conditions.

 ---